 Choosing the right puppy food

 Choosing the right puppy food is crucial for your 1-month-old puppy's health and growth.
 Look for high-quality commercial puppy food that is specifically formulated for their age and breed.
 These foods are designed to provide the necessary nutrients, including proteins, fats, carbohydrates, vitamins, and minerals, that are essential for their development.
-Avoid feeding your puppy adult food or foods that are not specifically labeled for puppies, as they may not meet their unique nutritional requirements.
+Avoid feeding your puppy adult dog food or foods that are not specifically labeled for puppies, as they may not meet their unique nutritional requirements.

 Gradual transition process